 Generally, stock promising high returns in the near future is volatile and unstable, and during a potential economic decline, they might lose their value rapidly.
 Usually, investors who are ready to lose money prefer this type of strategy.

 This strategy is quite similar to the first one – the fund aims at achieving high returns.
 The difference is that the investors’ portfolio is much more diverse – the fund invests in small but also in large companies as well in new and risky ventures but also in stable ones at the same time.

 One should always keep in mind that there are also risks associated with this type of investment.
 On the whole, this strategy ensures a medium to long-term commitment and perspectives.

-Usually, these are mutual funds which invest in fixed-income securities.
+Usually, these are mutual funds that invest in fixed-income securities.
 This is particularly suitable for the elderly because this investment will give them a stable and predictable income.
-The portfolio primarily contains securities, obligations and bonds.
+The portfolio primarily contains securities, obligations, and bonds.